 Besides the dazzling Geo.Graham model that was released a year ago, the high-tech Silverstone collection is the most elegant in Graham’s product line.
-While different iterations of the Chronofighter and Prodive are too exaggerated, too extravagant for my taste, the Silverstone series has always been an example in sporty elegance.
+While different iterations of the Chronofighter and more sports-oriented Prodive collection are too exaggerated, too extravagant for my taste, the Silverstone series has always been an example in sporty elegance.
 With its open-worked dial and nicely designed case, the new Graham Silverstone RS Skeleton (refs.
 2STAC1.B01A in red, 2STAC2.B01A in green, and 2STAC3.B01A in blue) takes this elegance to a new level of sophistication.